NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Getting_Started.md

 ## Access

 The GDC Data Submission Portal is accessible using a web browser such as Chrome, Internet Explorer, or Firefox at the following URL: [https://gdc-portal.nci.nih.gov/submission/](https://gdc-portal.nci.nih.gov/submission/).
-Upon navigating to the site, the GDC Data Submission Portal login page or Dashboard is displayed.
+Upon navigating to the site, the GDC Data Submission Portal login page or dashboard is displayed.

 ## Release Notes